elektroluse/Ringding/README.md

 ## How to run
 - `git clone https://github.com/elektroluse/Ringding.git`
 - `cd Ringding`
+- If you want to run the test cases `./mvnw clean verify`
+  - The test target uses an H2 in-memory db with postgres config, so no dependency on a real db instance
 - `docker-compose up`
   - (!)
 If you have a local postgres service running on the same port as defined in `docker-compose.yml`
   - You will run into issues, change the port or pause the service
+  - You can still run the application and use the endpoints in `LookupController` without a running db, but you have to uncomment `spring.sql.init.continue-on-error= true` in `application.properties`

 -  `./mvnw spring-boot:run`
    - Make API calls with Postman or write a program that sends HTTP requests to the endpoints available

 ## TODO
   - Add PhonebookRecord json representation to readme